-A satisfactory criminal history assessment is a precondition of working in a prescribed position (e.g. Junior Development) at Adelaide Mountain Bike Club.
+A satisfactory working with children assessment (criminal history) is a precondition of working in a prescribed position (e.g. Junior Development) at Adelaide Mountain Bike Club.

-The assessment will typically be via a State Government clearance to work with children (DCSI screen).
-Other recent (within the last 3 years) State Government, SAPOL or MTBA sanctioned screening may be accepted as agreed by the Committee.
+The assessment will typically be via a State Government clearance to work with children.
+Other current State Government, SAPOL or AusCycling sanctioned screening may be accepted as agreed by the Adelaide Mountain Bike Club Committee.